julien-amar/hacking-journey/0x05 - Debugging/README.md

 #### Basic commands

 ```
 <command>?
 Show help for the current command
 aaa                     Analyse the provided binary
 afl                     Print all functions
 s <location>            Seek location
 pdf                     Print disassembly of the current location
 VV                      Enable visual mode (control graph)
 db                      Add a breakpoint to the current location
 dc                      Run the program
+dr                      Display registers
+dr <register>=<value>   Set register value
+afvn <variable> <name>  Rename a disassembled variable name to a new one.
 ```

 _For more detail about the visual mode: https://monosource.gitbooks.io/radare2-explorations/content/intro/visual_graphs.html_